Car Accident Settlement Amounts in New York

 The venue where a lawsuit is heard may be an important consideration in a case.
 New York juries are more likely to side with the injured and award them high damages amounts, particularly juries in urban areas, such as Queens or other NYC boroughs.
-Under New York law, the injured party may bring a lawsuit in the county where they reside, the defendant resides, or where the personal injury took place.
+Under New York law, the injured party may bring a lawsuit in the county where they reside, where the defendant resides, or where the personal injury took place.

-If you have an experienced NYC car accident attorney calculating your losses and negotiating for the settlement, you stand a much better chance of being made financially whole after an accident.
+If you have an experienced car accident attorney calculating your losses and negotiating for the settlement, you stand a much better chance of being made financially whole after an accident.

 The car accident lawyers of Tadchiev Law Firm are strong advocates for car accident victims in Queens.
 We work hard to help our clients seek just compensation for their losses in car accidents caused by other drivers.